saptadip/finlex/README.md

 ```

 The `module` directory contains re-usuable terraform codes.
 To set up up the infrastructure, we have used TWO modules:
-`ecr` - To provision a AWS ECR repository to store the application docker image.
+- `ecr` - To provision a AWS ECR repository to store the application docker image.
-`ecs_cluster` - To provision AWS ECS cluster.
-It creates:
+- `ecs_cluster` - To setup AWS ECS cluster.
+This module creates:

 ```
 Application Load Balancer
 Application Load Balancer Listner